jamestejada/npr-funding/README.md

 ## Requirements
 1. Windows 10
 2. Python 3.8
+3. Google Chrome Web Browser (used by Selenium/Helium)
-3. Credentials to nprstations.org
+4. Credentials to nprstations.org
-3. Google Account (for sheets integration)
+5. Google Account (for sheets integration)
-4. Slack Workspace and Account (for Slack bot Integration)
+6. Slack Workspace and Account (for Slack bot Integration)

 ---